 Fusion Is the Future

 The real breakthrough won’t come from any single new sensor.
+It will come from fusing multiple signals together[13].

+Electrical + optical + motion data creates context.
 You can distinguish fatigue from stress, or dehydration from overtraining.

 Next-gen wearables will: